Chattogram Royals: BPL 06

 The team didn't have an A+ (icon) until minutes before the commencement of the draft.
 Mushfiqur Rahim was the only A+ player without a team.
 The highest price for an icon 60 lacs Taka ($75,000) while Mushfiqur demanded 1 Croce 20 lacs Taka ($150,000).
 The Vikings management offered a maximum price of maximum 80 lacs Taka ($100,000).
 After some negotiations with the Vikings team management, Mushfiqur and the BPL Governing Council, Mushfiq agreed to join the Vikings fleet as their A+ player.

 In the draft, the Vikings were very active, signing the likes of Cameron Delport, Dasun Shanaka and Najibullah Zadran.
 Mosaddek Hossain, Abu Jayed and Khaled Ahmed were a part of their local signings.
 However, their signing of Mohammad Ashraful, returning to professional cricket after serving a 5-year ban for fixing, made headlines.

 The Vikings started off strong early on but gradually slipped as the tournament progressed.
-The finished 4th in the points table and lost to Dhaka Dynamites in the Eliminator.
+The finished 4th on the points table and lost to the Dhaka Dynamites in the Eliminator.

 BPL 07

-During the player's direct signing period, a Conflict of Interests aroused between BCB and all other franchise.
-Subsequently, in September 2019, BCB made some changes in rules and regulations for this season and eliminating all franchises, BCB took over the charge of the current BPL and decided to run this current tournament by the board itself and named the tournament as Bangabandhu BPL T20 2019 in order to pay homage to Sheikh Mujibur Rahman on his birth centenary.
-The team was owned and managed by BCB itself.
+During the player's direct signing period, a Conflict of Interests aroused between the BCB and all other franchises.
+Subsequently, in September 2019, the BCB made some changes in rules and regulations for this season and eliminating all franchises, the BCB took charge of that season's BPL and decided to run the tournament by themselves, naming it the Bangabandhu BPL T20 2019-20 in order to pay homage to Sheikh Mujibur Rahman on his birth centenary.
+The team was owned and managed by the BCB.

 Akhtar Group acquired sponsorship rights of Chittagong and named the team ‘Chattogram Challengers’.
 They signed the likes of Chris Gayle and Mahmudullah Riyad; this time they performed well in group stage, winning eight matches and losing four.

 BPL 08

 After a year break due to COVID-19 pandemic, the eighth edition of the BPL was scheduled to be played from 21 January to 18 February 2022.
-In this edition Delta Sports joined Akhtar Group as the franchise owner.
+In this edition, Delta Sports joined Akhtar Group as the franchise owner.
 Before the drafts the franchise recruited left-arm spinner Nasum Ahmed and three foreign players Benny Howell, Kennar Lewis and Will Jacks as their direct signing.

+BPL 09

+The Challengers had a relatively poor campaign in the 2023 Bangladesh Premier League, winning only 3 of their 12 games and losing 9, led by captain Ziaur Rahman and star players included Afif Hossain and Curtis Campher.

 BPL 10

-The Chattogram Challengers opened its campaign against Sylhet Strikers.The game was played on 19 January which ended in, Chattogram Challengers defeated Sylhet Strikers by 7 wickets to win the Opening Match.
+The Chattogram Challengers opened its campaign against the Sylhet Strikers.
+The game was played on 19 January, which ended in Chattogram Challengers emerging victorious by 7 wickets, sealing a win in the opening match of the 2024 Bangladesh Premier League.
 Overseas Players include Avishka Fernando, Bilal Khan, Curtis Campher, Josh Brown, Tom Bruce and Romario Shepherd.